LucidNeko/SWEN222_A2/README.md

     (an empty shell that holds components) and then add all the functionality you need to this Entity in the form of Components.
 As opposed to bunging all that functionality haphazardly into a 'Player' spaghetti class.

+Entry into the program:

+App contains a main method which instantiates itself:
+ - Creating a JFrame (itself).
+ - Registers the Input classes Mouse and Keyboard.
+ - Creates a new World.
+ - Adds a test entity to the world.
+ - Creates the WorldView - passing in the World.
+ - packs and sets itself to be visible.
+ - Creates a GameDemo - passing in the World.
+ - Sets the View of the GameDemo to be the WorldView we created before.
+ - Starts the game running.

+GameLoop is a thread that can be extended allowing you to create a class such as GameDemo easily.